 The Child & Youth Firesetting Problem

-- Teach children to tell you when then see matches and lighters laying in the open.
+- Teach children to tell you when they see matches and lighters laying out in the open.
 When they do, praise them and move the matches and lighters to a safe location.

 What to do when a child uses fire

 It is very dangerous for children to use fire.
 A child who uses fire may be: